 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-Finished the hike at DeSoto Falls with daylight and energy to spare?
+Finished the hike with daylight and energy to spare?
 Chase some more North Georgia waterfalls, and hike the just-over-half-mile to the nearby Helton Creek Falls.
+Follow the Bear Hair Gap Trail at Vogel State Park, climbing to a stunning overlook view and exploring a lush forest filled with tumbling creeks.
+Follow the Trahlyta Lake Trail at Vogel State Park to beautiful lakeside views of a tumbling waterfall.
 Or grab some seriously beautiful vistas from the Blood Mountain summit on the Appalachian Trail, located just north of DeSoto Falls on Highway 19.